Myra Barry

-Myra Barry (born 30 June 1957) is a former Irish Fine Gael politician who served as a Teachta Dála (TD) from 1979 to 1987.
+Myra Barry (born 30 June 1957) is an Irish former Fine Gael politician who served as a Teachta Dála (TD) from 1979 to 1987.

 A national school teacher by profession, she trained at St Patrick's College, Dublin.
 She was first elected to Dáil Éireann as a Fine Gael TD following a by-election in 1979 for the Cork North-East constituency, following the death of Fianna Fáil TD Seán Brosnan.
 It was one of two by-elections in County Cork on the same day, both of which Fianna Fáil lost.
 The double defeat in Jack Lynch's native county was a factor in Lynch's resignation on 5 December 1979 as Taoiseach and leader of Fianna Fáil.

 Her father Richard Barry was a sitting TD in the same constituency at the time of the by-election.
 This is the only time a parent and child have represented the same constituency at the same time in the same Dáil.

 Barry was 22 years old at the time of her first election, and one of the youngest-ever TDs elected to the Dáil.
 She was re-elected at each successive election until she retired from politics at the 1987 general election, after seven years in the Dáil.
 She retired after four successful election campaigns – topping the poll on each occasion – and still less than 30 years of age.

 After politics, she qualified as a clinical psychologist.